Tagging & Cover Art

 Re-tagging

 Section titled “Re-tagging”You can re-tag an existing book’s files from the book detail page.
-This uses the current tagging settings (mode and embed cover) and the book’s current metadata in Narratorr.
+Re-tagging opens a preview-and-confirm modal that shows exactly which files will change and how — a per-file before→after diff of every tag field, built from the book’s current metadata in Narratorr.

 How It Fits in the Pipeline